How we moved to Italy

 Other expenses

 Energy is very expensive in Italy.
 It is four times as much as any other country in Europe.
 When buying a house, keep this in mind.
 Town gas, electric and water is cheaper.
 Many people heat with wood.
-We have a “stufa” or pellet stove which helps a lot to keep this old building warm.
+We have a “stufa” or pellet stove which helps a lot to keep this apartment warm.
 When you buy ask for the energy rating.
 Older houses are not insulated.
 Houses are rated from A+ to G, A+ being the most energy efficient.

 Electricity is strange here.
 Most houses have 3.5 KW of power.
 This is NOT much.
 So if you try to use two appliances at once typically the breakers will trip.
 Very annoying.
 But you CAN upgrade to 4.5 or even 6 KW.
 We did this.
 It cost €200 to do the switch.
 And, even though people said we would generally have higher bills, we noticed no real appreciable change.
 Your mileage may vary 😏 When you sign up, pick the higher amount if not being able to use a dishwasher at the same time as the oven matters to you.
 Then you avoid the €200 change fee.